aeternity/tutorials/sophia-fungible-token-contract.md

 Your deployment script finished successfully!
 ```

 Let's mint some tokens.
-Because the token contract is deployed with our wallet, we can call mint function.
-It looks for 2 parameters - the account that will receive the created tokens and the amount that will be created.
+As the token contract is deployed with our wallet, we can successfully call mint function using it.
+Mint takes 2 parameters - the account that will receive the created tokens and the amount that will be created.
 aeternity command line interface accepts parameters of type address as hex string.
-So we have to change our public key e.g ak_2EdPu7gJTMZSdFntHK5864CnsRykW1GUwLGC2KeC8tjNnFBjBx to this 0xa2a39512ab47c05b764883c04466533e0661007061a4787dc34e95de96b7b8e7 format.
+So we have to change our public key e.g. ak_2EdPu7gJTMZSdFntHK5864CnsRykW1GUwLGC2KeC8tjNnFBjBx to this 0xa2a39512ab47c05b764883c04466533e0661007061a4787dc34e95de96b7b8e7 format.

 We will use the following command: